 b) they overestimate how bad it would be, should the feared event occur

-6) Worry driven by anxiety can become obsessive, circular and essentially futile.
+6) Worry driven by anxiety can become obsessive, circular, and essentially futile.
 This is wasted time, not to mention utterly exhausting and debilitating.
 Instead, try to spend time focusing on your worry in a constructive way by writing out a plan which includes possible solutions, or, if this is not possible, ways of coping/increasing your resilience.

-8) Reduce unnecessary, self-inflicted pressure – some forms of childhood trauma lead to ‘perfectionism’, the feeling we must get everything absolutely right and putting unnecessary pressure on ourselves constantly using words like should, must and ought in our internal monologues.
+8) Reduce unnecessary, self-inflicted pressure – some forms of childhood trauma lead to ‘perfectionism’, the feeling we must get everything absolutely right and putting unnecessary pressure on ourselves constantly using words like should, must, and ought in our internal monologues.
 Sometimes it is necessary to cultivate a more relaxed attitude, particularly given the fact that we are unlikely anyway to perform at our best if we exert superfluous pressure on ourselves.

 9) Accept that there is always going to be uncertainty in life and an element of risk in everything we do.
-Therefore, we need to realise that having total control over our lives is something it is utterly futile to attempt to achieve.
+Therefore, we need to realize that having total control over our lives is something it is utterly futile to attempt to achieve.

 10) Experiment – if there are things you want to do but have been prevented, up until now, from doing them due to high anxiety, experiment with at least trying to start doing them, if you think it might be at all possible, and see if you can, in fact, contrary to your initial expectations, tolerate any anxiety this induces.
 Remember, your anxiety does not have to stop you – you can do these things despite the anxiety they cause.